DillonHammondEXE/KamiGL/README.md

 # KamiGL
-A intermediate scale graphics project using Modern OpenGL, GLFW, ImGui, GLSL
+An intermediate scale graphics project using Modern OpenGL, GLFW, ImGui, GLSL Currently supports 2D rendering and textures with a simple orthographic camera.